-Since their site was running on Magento and we have Magento specialization, it was not a backbreaker for us.
-Later, we studied the resource utilization patterns.
+Since their site was running on Magento and we offer fully managed Magento hosting, it was not a backbreaker for us.
+Later, we studied resource utilization patterns.
 Now, what does that even mean?

 Not to miss, user behavior pattern and traffic matter much.
 In this case, they knew when and from where their traffic comes.
 The majority of their traffic came in from Facebook campaigns and the timings of those campaigns were fixed.
 So, we had a hunch about the traffic.

 You May Also Read: Migrating from t1.micro to t2.micro in AWS